 - Batman Grabs a Gun: Technical Pacifist Data is willing to use an illegal disruptor to kill Fajo, showing just how much of a threat Fajo's proven himself to be.

 - Beauty Equals Goodness: Fajo's equally decadent friend/rival Palor Toff is an ugly, corpulent man with large and gaping orifices all over his face, one of which he's stuffed a ribbon into.
 Varria's face looks like a burn victim, though she pulls a HeelFace Turn.
-Fajo himself is only a very mild example: he's a dumpy, unimpressive man in overly gaudy clothing, but he mostly just looks like Saul Rubinek.
+Fajo himself is only a very mild example: he's a dumpy, unimpressive man in overly gaudy clothing (albeit not as gaudy as Palor's lime-green bathrobe), but he mostly just looks like Saul Rubinek.